lukekarrys/universal-static-instagram/README.markdown

 I am hoping that this is a good starting point for creating your own Instagram blog, with the ability to add all your own CSS and other JS and HTML and stuff.

+## But Instagram just rolled out web profile pages

+Yeah I know.
+I started development on this before and used it personally before web profile pages were rolled out.
+The idea was always to make it something like this: bare bones, more extensible, maybe even add theme support.
+I thought there might be 0.1% of Instagram users who would appreciate hosting their own pages with full control over the HTML/CSS/JS and still have people be able to like and comment.
+Now that all Instagram users have their own profile pages, I think that number might have dropped to 0.01% but I still wanted to publish this as a pet project.

 ## Setup

 ### Get an Instagram API Token